Project Description

 Neuropeptide Signaling in Aging

-We study how coordinated communication between tissues sets up a delicate homeostatic balance across all your organs, and we think that disruptions in communication between the brain and the rest of the body lead to systemic aging.
-We want to understand how neuropeptide signaling between the nervous system and other tissues change with age, and how age-related changes in neuropeptide levels in specific cells can influence whole organism healthspan and longevity.
-To investigate the relationship between neuropeptide signaling and aging, we are developing novel approaches for cell-type-specific analysis of neuropeptide signaling in the worm and the mouse.
+We studied how coordinated communication between tissues sets up a delicate homeostatic balance across all your organs, with the hypothesis that disruptions in communication between the brain and the rest of the body leads to systemic aging.
+We wanted to understand how neuropeptide signaling between the nervous system and other tissues changes with age, and how age-related changes in neuropeptide levels in specific cells can influence whole organism healthspan and longevity.
+To investigate the relationship between neuropeptide signaling and aging, we developed novel approaches for cell-type-specific analysis of neuropeptide signaling in the worm and the mouse.
 Understanding how neuropeptide signaling systems are regulated in the brain, how they mediate inter-tissue communication, and how they change over time is essential for the design of appropriate interventions to delay aging and to modulate age-related chronic and degenerative conditions.